GCSE AQA English Language

 Key Stage 3 Curriculum

-We know the skills and weaknesses of our younger students and so we begin Year 7 with units of work that build their skills in analysis.
+We know the skills and weaknesses of our younger students, and so we begin Year 7 with units of work that build their skills in analysis.
 Under new government legislation, Key Stage 3 will no longer be assessed using levels.
-The English Department, working alongside local primary and secondary schools, has devised a clear and detailed assessment criteria which will be focused on English skills in particular.
-Students will be assessed half-termly using different foci.
+The English Department, working alongside local primary and secondary schools, has devised a clear and detailed assessment criteria which will be focused on English skills.
+Students will be assessed at appropriate intervals using different foci.
 All assessment objectives are tailored to meet the skills needed for GCSE English.

 Key Stage 4 Curriculum

 From September 2015, all schools began new certifications in GCSE English.
-These GCSEs will no longer be graded in letters but by numbers.
+These Coses will no longer be graded in letters but by numbers.
 All students will leave Collingwood with an English Language and Literature GCSE graded 1-9.

 Study in both Language and Literature in Years 9, 10 and 11 builds upon the foundations laid down in Years 7 and 8.
 The content and themes of lessons should reflect the student's increasing awareness of the world around them.
 We structure our learning journey throughout KS4 with clear signposting for the students, ensuring they know what they are studying and why.
 We use student voice to inform our text choices and units and will adapt where necessary to remain relevant and engaging.

 All students are entered for English Literature.
 During the two years, students will study two novels (or a modern play), a selection of poetry and a Shakespeare play.
 They will develop their argumentative, persuasive, narrative and descriptive writing and, due to the coursework elements being removed from new GCSEs, will gain valuable skills in timed conditions writing.